 Faculty Responsibility: Faculty members are responsible for helping students comply with the Academic Honesty Code by directing students' attention to the policy in course outlines and/or by explaining its provisions in class.
-Instructors should help minimize student temptation to violate the code by enacting adequate security precautions in the preparation, handling, and administering of graded work.
-This is a learning process for the students and the enforcement of the Academic Honesty Code will empower students to be better employees in the workplace.
+Instructors should help minimize students' temptation to violate the code by enacting adequate security precautions in preparing, handling, and administering graded work.
+This is a learning process for the students, and enforcing the Academic Honesty Code will empower students to be better employees in the workplace.